Sunni Hizbullah

-Sunni Hizbullah (born 11 March 1994) is an Indonesian professional footballer who plays as a centre back for Liga 2 club PSIM Yogyakarta.
+Sunni Hizbullah (born 11 March 1994) is an Indonesian professional footballer who plays as a centre back for Liga 2 club Bekasi City.

 Club career

 Persiba Bantul

 Hizbullah started his career by joining Persiba Bantul U-21.
 On 21 August 2014, he made his first team debut in the Indonesia Super League against Persiram Raja Ampat; Persiba lost 0–3.
 Hizbullah scored his first goal for Persiba on 5 September 2014, which ended in a 3–2 victory against Persiba Balikpapan.